 RecovDB shows how to extend a relational database to support recovery of missing blocks in large time series data.
 Our approach represents the input time series as a relation and maps them into loading and relevance vectors that best account for the correlation.
 The loading vectors (L) expose the rank of the matrix which is used to accurately recover the missing blocks.
 The time series mapping is efficiently computed using our memory-efficient Centroid Decomposition (CD) technique.
 The recovery algorithm has been tightly integrated into the open-source analytical RDBMS MonetDB as native UDF (in C).
 Our empirical evaluation on real-world time series shows that RecovDB is respectively, 5x faster and 8x more accurate than the state of the art recovery system ImputeDB (J. Cambronero et al., Query optimization for dynamic imputation, PVLDB’17).

 - Parameter free and correlation-aware recovery

 - Full-fledged DBMS support

 The source code is available on GitHub.
 It contains compilation and installation instructions as well as sample recovery queries through SQL Python-UDFs.

 RecovDB is also available as a GUI through the ReVival tool.
-The latter allows users to perform batch and online recovery of missing blocks on real-world time series data.
-Users can select one or multiple time series from a particular dataset, drop a percentage of data from the selected time series, and then recover the missing blocks.
+The GUI allows users to perform (batch and online) recovery of missing blocks on real-world time series data.
+Users can select one or multiple time series from a set of datasets, delete a percentage of data from the selected time series, and then recover the missing blocks.
 The tool also illustrates how the correlation across time series can be used to recover missing values.

 Input: Three water discharge time series each of them has a missing block.